There's a reminder or a warning, whichever is most applicable here.

 And I think you're falling right into Obama's trap.

-I mean, I think he's really gotta be uh I I think this is all planned out.
+I mean, I think he's really got to be, I think this is all planned out.

-I mean, the that's why I like Mitch McConnell's plan, because he's thinking three, four, five moves ahead, and everyone else is just like thinking one or two moves ahead.
+I mean, that's why I like Mitch McConnell's plan because he's thinking three, four, five moves ahead, and everyone else is just like thinking one or two moves ahead.

-He's been told by his political advisors that um this would guarantee his re-election because he will blame it on the Republicans and demonize them old people, and uh, you know, you you you gotta realize that you don't have any leverage, and you just I would do what Mitch McConnell is is suggesting.
+He's been told by his political advisors that this would guarantee his reelection because he will blame it on the Republicans and demonize them among old people.

-Just give them what he wants and and run against them.
+Just give him what he wants and run against them.

-Well I I profoundly disagree with that, but it's the McConnell deal is dead anyway.
+Well, I profoundly disagree with that, but the McConnell deal is dead anyway.

 If Social Security checks don't go out, then that is Obama's fault.